-At the end of the 1st semester, the Renaissance students will be honored for their hard work and dedication to meeting the standards of the Renaissance program.
+At the end of the 1st semester and 2nd semester, the Renaissance students will be honored for their hard work and dedication to meeting the standards of the Renaissance program.
 Examples of rewards may include but will not be limited to: Lady Lions sponsored breakfast, pizza party, etc.